 I suppose a big piece of the definition is, what is your definition of liberation?

 From reading Towards a Liberatory Technology, the vibe I get is:

-- guerrilla technology
+- technology should reduce toil

 Technology would be used for the purpose of eliminating toil and drudgery, and labor-saving techniques would be applied so as to minimize the amount of necessary work for everyone.

 The Communalism Pamphlet goes in to a bit of detail on ways technology could be liberatory with regards to: